-NBN 12 Plans, Deals & Providers
+NBN 12 Plans and Deals

 Want an NBN plan that won’t break the bank?
 Then an NBN 12 plan might be the plan for you!
 Also known as the Basic Evening Speed Plan, the NBN 12 is the cheapest of the NBN speed tiers, offering you a maximum download speed of 12 Mbps, which will deliver around the same performance speed as your old ADSL plan.
 But if you’re a light internet user who is looking to save some money on your internet bills, then you’ll definitely want to consider an NBN 12 plan!
 You can compare NBN plans and providers here.

 What NBN speed do I need?

 That very much depends on what you use your internet for, and how many people you’re sharing your NBN connection with.
 But as a ballpark average…

 0.5 Mbps - 1 Mbps is generally all you need for light internet browsing and for receiving and sending emails.